roman-milk/roman-milk.github.io/taking-my-sisters-virginity.md

  The third load ended up going down her throat as she slowly sucked me for a good half hour, sucking on my balls, licking my long shaft and just pleasuring my cock.

  The limo finally returned to the restaurant, we got ourselves dressed and returned to our car, both of us too tired to socialize.
-Report_Story #5